gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 I have recently bought a house with a boiler installed last millennium.
 It is actually still working (touch wood) but with a exit flue temperature of 165°C it certainly isn't efficient.
-We could certainly make improvements by upgrading for a modern condensing boiler (which doesn't blast all that hot air outside!!) but I'd like to walk-the-talk with all the work I do in my professional life with the energy transition.
-Heat pumps have a very clear role to play in the whole countries decarbonisation.
+We could make improvements by upgrading for a modern condensing boiler (which doesn't blast all that hot air outside!!) but I'd like to walk-the-talk with the work I do in my professional life with the energy transition.
+Heat pumps have a very clear role to play in the whole country's decarbonisation.

-Octopus Energy offer a cheap efficient way to get a heat pump system installed, by having a relatively limited set of equipment available.
+Octopus Energy offer a cheap and fast way to get a heat pump system installed, by having a relatively limited set of equipment available.
 I discovered that I would need noise planning permission (perhaps a discussion for another day) but also they couldn't a hot water tank anywhere.
 I have a 3-bed semi-detached house, with an old airing cupboard and loft, so is hardly a tiny flat - highlighting the level of infrastructure needed to enable a heat pump retrofit.

-Around this time I then watched this video from Heat Geek announcing a new product they claim can deliver domestic hot water in a vastly reduced size as compared to standard water tanks, with a greatly simplified system design too:
+Around this time I watched this video from Heat Geek announcing a new product they claim can deliver domestic hot water in a vastly reduced size as compared to standard water tanks, with a greatly simplified system design too:

 {% include embed.html url="https://www.youtube.com/embed/a1XGBmBLUnA?si=r0ESIk1YSipSX1Xe" %}

-So this product officially launched last week, with relatively limited performance data available.
+This product officially launched last week, with relatively limited performance data available.
 Someone might be taking the plunge effectively blind, but despite being an ideal early adopter, I am going to need more evidence! [*Edit: As I was writing this, some people are now starting to test it.
 Also it looks like Heat Geek does publish a [sizing tool for their own installers](https://youtu.be/5GGCtyCeuao?si=68kHOq5DlP2agi78&t=249)... but that's no fun if you can't access it!*]

 My day job is spent breaking down or building new tech - let's see if we can work this out from first principles.
-It also gives a good excuse to bounce around a bit of fundamental thermodynamics... [but click here to skip to the analysis!](https://gregory.sale/2024/08/Heat-geek-mini-store-analysis/#:~:text=should%20be%20X-,The%20Mini%2Dstore,-After%20plenty%20of)
+It also gives a good excuse to bounce around a bit of fundamental thermodynamics... [but click here to skip to the analysis!](https://gregory.sale/2024/08/Heat-geek-mini-store-analysis/#:~:text=The%20Mini%2Dstore-,After,-plenty%20of%20preamble)

 > ### Tangent - oversimplification and obfuscation
 > Something that massively frustrates me as an (I would like to think) a relatively informed consumer is the mess of information currently out there for heat pumps.
 All parties have their sins:
 > - manufacturers being able to quote their machine specification in a myriad of ways,
 > - installers and plumber running off "anecdata" and rules of thumb to size equipment (the statement old houses can't have heat pumps needs many caveats - it's simply a maths problem to be solved, and clearly has been messed up in the past.
-Once sized, it may be clear the system is cost prohibitive, which I won't disagree with)
+Once sized, it may be clear the system is cost prohibitive, which I won't disagree with).
+This is something that is improving, particularly via organisations like Heat Geek
 > - and even enthusiasts online posting about their own system involves plenty of acronyms and their own brand of anecdata - their own heat pump performance, sometimes with incorrect explanations attached!